bazingga08/Dashboard/README.md

 Dashboard is a project where you can exchange Crypto Currency into the desired Crypto Currency. the project is build to exhibit coding practices and to match the similar design as given.

-you can visit the project in [here](https://csb-9ygej-g5v2m2kyb.vercel.app/dashboard/exchange)
+you can see the demo in [here](https://csb-9ygej-g5v2m2kyb.vercel.app/dashboard/exchange)

 ## Problem Statement